 Types of Guilty Pleas in Pennsylvania

 Pennsylvania has two types of guilty pleas that a defendant can utilize – a negotiated guilty plea and an open (or non-negotiated) guilty plea.
 A negotiated guilty plea occurs when the defendant and the prosecution agree to an arrangement where the defendant will plead guilty, and the prosecution will recommend a sentence for the judge to impose in return.
 A negotiated guilty plea usually means a lowered sentence for cooperation or information.
-This can lower the charge from a felony offense to a misdemeanor in exchange for a guilty plea.
+This can lower the charge from a felony offense in Philadelphia to a misdemeanor in exchange for a guilty plea.

 The terms of a negotiated plea deal must be stated in open court in front of the defendant.
 When entering into a negotiated plea deal, the defendant should be aware that the judge is not bound by the terms of the agreement.
 The judge has the discretion to reject the plea deal.
 Additionally, the judge can also compel you to negotiate another plea deal or take your case to trial.
 The judge must personally question the defendant to determine whether they understand and consent to the terms of the plea deal.